solita/solita.github.com/_posts/2016-06-13-microservices.md

 ![One plate of spaghetti, anyone?](/img/microservices-simple/spaghetti.jpg)

+Basically at this point you want to have some kind of pattern/strategy to have your microservices behaving nicely together.
+One point being that if services all own their data, there must be some place where data from services is merged, used together.

+There are some options:

+1. UI knows all microservices and uses them all directly as needed
+2. Service Orchestration - there's a master-microservice, that will control all the other services.
+If necessary, it may also act as microservices Facade, hiding complexities from client.
+3. Service Choreography - all services are equal, they just converse together.
+This model works best if there's some kind of bus or channel and loose binding model - definite benefit here is very robust architecture, not dependent on any single module.

+## How secure can that be?

 Finally some words about microservices security.
 In the monolithic days of Enterprise Servers, you would typically only spend time to resolve the security settings once, then reuse them until hell froze over.
 For example, set up that LDAP registry in your Websphere, and then all applications deployed in that server can use the same identity and grouping information to authorize their access.
 Well now we don't have those heavyweight servers anymore, in the world of microservices.
 (They wouldn't be very micro, would they?
 That's more like put-all-your-egs-in-same-huge-basket-architecture.)

 What we have is integration, and co-operation.
 So you should have a microservice, or existing single sign-on mechanism deal with identity once, somewhere, then reuse that same information for all services.
 Technologies like OAUTH are popular here, but simpler versions can also use JWT tokens - or even custom headers with AD authentication.
 Of course there are also other considerations, such as where and what you need/want to decrypt, how you maintain container level security such as certificates, ssl settings, etc, but there's less new things to discover here.